-Relief is currently preparing a European Phase 2b/3 study with RLF-100™ in COVID-19-induced acute respiratory distress syndrome (“ARDS”) patients.
+Relief is currently preparing a European phase 2b/3 study with RLF-100™ in COVID-19-induced acute respiratory distress syndrome (“ARDS”) patients.
 Once the EUA application is submitted and the FDA makes a decision, Relief will decide on the best path forward for the development of RLF-100™ IV in Europe and other territories.
-It is our hope that should positive results be obtained in the U.S. trial, this could expedite the clinical assessment of RLF-100™ in Europe.
-For this reason, a European trial would not commence until the U.S. data have been fully analyzed.
+It is our hope that, should the FDA grant EUA for RLF-100™, this could expedite the clinical assessment of RLF-100™ in Europe.
+For this reason, a European trial with RLF-100™ IV would not commence until a decision on EUA has been announced.

 In April 2021, Relief announced the initiation of a phase 2 trial evaluating the inhaled formulation of RLF-100™ for the prevention of COVID-19-related ARDS.
 The study, Inhaled Aviptadil for the Prevention of COVID-19 Related ARDS (NCT045363505), is a randomized, double-blind, placebo-controlled phase 2 investigator-sponsored trial being conducted at several clinical sites in Switzerland.
 It is estimated that the study will take approximately 6-12 months to complete, depending on the progression of the ongoing COVID-19 pandemic.

 Additional clinical trials evaluating RLF-100™ are underway or planned.
 Please see the Pipeline-RLF-100™ (aviptadil) section of the website for details.